 What Is Grass Rust and What Causes It?

-Grass rust is not a single lawn disease but rather a name for several species of a fungus called Puccinia or Uromyces.
+Grass rust is not a single lawn disease but rather a name for several species of fungus called Puccinia or Uromyces.
 The yellowish-orange dots that you see on grass blades are actually the spores of this fungus, which is how it reproduces.

 The fungus spreads when animals or humans pick up the spores on the skin, fur, or clothing and move them to an uninfected location.
 Although spores need to be present for the infection to start, certain weather conditions make this fungal disease much more likely.